-The novel that came to make Rosamunde Pilcher an internationally reknowned author was The Shell Seekers which topped the New York Times Bestseller list.
-At over 80 years of age now Rosamunde has had awriting career spanning over 60 years
+The novel that came to make Rosamunde Pilcher an internationally renowned author was The Shell Seekers which topped the New York Times Bestseller list.
+The author, who recently passed away at 94 years of age, had a successful writing career spanning over 60 years.

 Born in Lelant (between Hayle and St Ives) in 1924, Rosamunde had a fairly middle class English upbringing going to private school and then secretarial college.
 During a stint in the Women's Royal Naval Service at the end of the Second World War she met her husband Graham Hope Pilcher and was married at the age of 22 in 1946.